NeilWJames/simple-taxonomy-refreshed/readme.txt

 3. Go to Settings > Custom Taxonomies and follow the steps on the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed/blob/master/docs/addmod.md) page.

 == Changelog ==

+* Version 1.0.3
+	* Inconsistency in treatment of query_var variable corrected (introduced in 1.0.2).
+	* User-defined text surrounding custom taxonomies when requested for listing in posts.

 * Version 1.0.2
 	* Add tool to rename custom taxonomy slug.
 Terms and their usages will be remain linked to the taxonomy.